borodark/wsu/methods/project/README.md

   p-value smaller than printed p-value
 ```

-Conclusion: the Arithmetic and Log Returns hastime series is stationary properties thus allowing to apply ARIMA class models to forecast the time series.
+Conclusion: the Arithmetic and Log Returns Time Series is stationary enough thus allowing to apply ARIMA class models to forecast the time series.

 ###  Use Auto.Arima